google/or-tools/ortools/sat/doc/reference.md

 Between two consecutive phases i and i + 1, the automaton creates a set of arcs.
 For each transition (tail, transition, head), it will add an arc from the state 'tail' of phase i and the state 'head' of phase i + 1.
-This arc labeled by the value 'transition' of the variables 'variables[i]'.
+This arc is labeled by the value 'transition' of the variables 'variables[i]'.
 That is, this arc can only be selected if 'variables[i]' is assigned the value 'transition'.